Hidden Sport Pilot Limitations you Need to Know

 • While carrying more than one passenger

-• in Class A airspace
+• In Class A airspace

 • Outside the U.S., unless you have prior authorization from the country in which you seek to operate.
 Your Sport Pilot certificate carries the limit “Holder does not meet ICAO requirements.”